 The pragmatic view, which I have come to favor, says we need to take things one step at a time.
 Pragmatically speaking, the great range of challenges the world faces today require that we concentrate on the tasks at hand.
 Further crises and global challenges require better global governance.
 Successful global governance requires legitimacy.
-And this will require a process of inclusion, so that the governments and the peoples affected by the purview of governing institutions feel a sense of ownership.
-To be successful global governance will have to avoid being perceived as having been imposed from abroad.
+This will require a process of inclusion, so that the governments and the peoples affected by the purview of governing institutions feel a sense of ownership.
+To be successful over the long term global governance will have to avoid being perceived as having been imposed from abroad.
+But how to consider incorporating popular participation or democratic representation into the process of global governance depends upon the form of rule-making structure being addressed.
+When discussing the potential of transnational democracy at the regional level, such as in the case of the European Union, efforts may still be focused on a well-defined and relatively centralized authority.
+However, when considering broader issues of global governance there are multiple centers of often overlapping authority to consider: states, international organizations, private industries, and multilateral arrangements of many kinds, for example.
+Thus, the proper object of popular participation is more diffused and unclear.

-Of course, we need to be realistic.
-On the occasion of the UN International Day of Democracy, we can admit that the United Nations-the closest thing was have to a universal institution for global governance--is not currently a democratically structured organization, even though it is important to recognize the principles of democracy and especially human rights lie at its very core as regulative ideals, pole stars guiding us into the future.
-But to be realistic, at least since the efforts of 2005, it has been clear that a wholesale democratic reform of the global governance system is not in the immediate offing.
-Thus the pragmatic view suggests building legitimate global governance needs to be done on a case by case basis.
-And there are precedents to suggest this is a potentially fruitful endeavor.
-It is widely recognized that popular participation and global civil society played a pivotal role in providing the momentum for the establishment of the International Criminal Court, in the process that led to the Ottawa Convention Banning Landmines, and in the establishment of the UN framework on Children and Armed Conflict.5 sovereignty at the local and national levels in communication with regional institutions and the networks of a growing transnational civil society in order to find the best responses to the worst problems.
+On the occasion of the U.N.
+International Day of Democracy, one can admit that the United Nations - the closest thing extant to a universal centralized institution for global governance - is not currently a democratically structured organization, even though it is important to recognize the principles of democracy and especially human rights lie at its very core as regulative ideals, pole stars guiding it into the future.
+To be realistic, at least since the efforts of 2005, it has been clear that a wholesale democratic reform of the global governance system is not in the immediate offing.
+Thus, the pragmatic view suggests that building legitimate global governance needs to be done on a case by case basis, through clear and well-defined channels of authority.
+There are precedents to suggest this is a potentially fruitful endeavor.
+It is widely recognized that popular participation and global civil society played a pivotal role in providing the momentum for the establishment of the International Criminal Court, in the process that led to the Ottawa Convention Banning Landmines, and in the establishment of the U.N. framework on Children and Armed Conflict.9)

+Less than the immediate idealistic overhaul of international institutions or the constitution of new global bodies, the pragmatic view of transnational democracy focuses on the strengthening of popular sovereignty at the local and national levels in communication with regional institutions and networks of a growing transnational civil society in order to find the best responses to the worst problems.
 Over time, real-world responses to real problems can shift transnational norms affecting elite opinion in key capital cities, making the practical transformation of international institutions more likely.